Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 According to proponents, decision makers like Geithner need up-to-the-minute information to act in order to prevent what they refer to as another Wall Street meltdown.

-The proposed agency would also provide statistical analysis and research, purportedly to monitor systemic risk to the financial system.
+The proposed agency would also provide statistical analysis and research purportedly to monitor systemic risk to the financial system.

-Now the idea raises a number of red flags, not least of which is the plan's fundamentally flawed premise that a central committee of unelected bureaucrats would be qualified to judge what's right and what's wrong for the economy.
+Now, the idea raises a number of red flags, not least of which is the plan's fundamentally flawed premise that a central committee of unelected bureaucrats would be qualified to judge what's right and what's wrong for the economy.

 The details of the proposal show that this new agency's mission is not meant to be limited to improving the quality of financial data.

-treasury, the coercive power of subpoena to obtain records and rulemaking authority to force private sector firms to maintain their financial records in a format acceptable to the government.
+Dodd's legislation would grant the agency director, i.e. Treasury, the coercive power of subpoena to obtain records and rulemaking authority to force private sector firms to maintain their financial records in a format acceptable to the government.

-The legislation also grants sweeping authority to maintain a data center that collect and maintain all data necessary to carry out the director's wishes.
+The legislation also grants sweeping authority to maintain a data center that would collect and maintain all data necessary to carry out the director's wishes.

-Uh subtitle G of the Dodd Discussion Draft Bill requires that records be maintained and reported for each branch, automated teller machine at which deposits are accepted, and other deposit-taking service facilities with respect to any financial institution.
+Subtitle G of the Dodd Discussion Draft Bill requires that records be maintained and reported for each branch, automated teller machine at which deposits are accepted, and other deposit-taking service facilities with respect to any financial institution.

 The financial institution shall maintain a record of the number and dollar amounts of deposit accounts of customers, and the director can ask to see anybody's account data at any time.

-Yours, mine, Warren Buffett's.
+Yours, mine, Warren Buffett's, Barack Obama's.

 Banks will be required to submit these records to the new regulatory agency called the Consumer Financial Protection Agency.

-That's on page 1041.
+It's on page 1041.

 The CFPA will be allowed to use this information for any purpose, quote, as permitted by law under CFPA rules.

-So the law requires banks to snoop on its customers most personal information and submit it to another government agency so it can be used any way the consumer financial protection agency sees fit.
+So, the law requires banks to snoop on its customers' most personal information and submit it to another government agency so it can be used any way the Consumer Financial Protection Agency sees fit.

-So if the CFPA's czar sees fit, information about your deposit account activity could be shared with the IRS.
+So, if the CFPA's czar sees fit, information about your deposit account activity could be shared with the IRS, immigration officials, state officials, or any other entity that the administration and their various czars think beneficial.

 But the CFPA will impact your life even before they give away your personal data.